Ol Donyo Orok

 Route Description

-One of the trails up the hill starts off near the entrance to Namanga River Lodge.
+One of the trails up the hill starts off near the entrance to Namanga River Lodge on the western side of the mountain.
 It goes past an old bridge and an abandoned school before getting to a path running parallel to water pipes supplying the town with water from mountain streams.

 The vegetation gets thicker as the trail wounds its way higher up the mountain along Namanga River.
 The clear mountain river waters, boulders sculptured by centuries of water erosion, and caves carved into the river and mountain sides provide a most rewarding outdoor experience for the hiking enthusiast.
 At some places higher up, the trail opens up into clearings from where views of the town below, the distant Mt Longido, and Mt Kilimanjaro about 65km away are a sight to behold.
 You may also get lucky and spot some of the local game like herds of Buffalos, various antelope species, dik dik, and monkeys.